- About SEAS

 Electrical and Computer Engineering

-If you want to study hardware (e.g., chips, circuits, and memory) as well as software, consider pursuing Electrical Engineering and Computer Science track as part of the Engineering Sciences concentration.
+If you want to study hardware (e.g., chips, circuits, and memory) as well as software, consider pursuing the Electrical and Computer Engineering track as part of the Engineering Sciences concentration.
 This is distinct from, but parallel to, the Computer Science concentration.

 Sometimes the most flexible way of pursuing and getting recognition for another field in addition to Computer Science is to do one or the other as a Secondary Field.
 Requirements for Computer Science as a Secondary are simple.